SMAC-Group/ODyN/README.md

 The `IMU.txt` files sets the time limits for the processing, meaning that no solution can be computed for timestamps before the first or after the last entry in the file.

 The IMU observations must be synchronized with the GPS or GNSS receiver, in the sense that the measurement timestamps reported for the IMU readings should be in GPS time.
 If this is not the case, the two sensors can not be properly fused together by `ODyN`.
 Small jitters or delays can be tolerated, but a reduction of the performance (that is difficult to quantify) should be expected.
-A solution for sensor time-stamping and synchronization is to use the [SentiBoard](https://sentisystems.com/sales-2/).
+An external solution for IMU sensor time-stamping and synchronization is to use the [SentiBoard](https://sentisystems.com/sales-2/).

 Additionally, the IMU must have a constant rate and no samples can be missing. `ODyN` determines the nominal frequency of the IMU taking the difference between the timestamps of the first two measurements.
 The user should also make sure that a sufficient number of digits is employed to represent IMU readings in the CSV file.